datapastry/datapastry.github.io/_posts/2019-08-09-how-to-successfully-deliver-a-data-science-project.md

 In general we’d recommend using timeboxed [spikes](https://en.wikipedia.org/wiki/Spike_(software_development)) to handle investigative work.
 Otherwise it’s too easy for a data scientist to go down a rabbit hole and spend a lot of time producing nothing.

-Also, if your data scientist can’t run experiments quickly then they’ll struggle to fit their work within an agile process, so this is another reason to make experimentation easy.
+Also, if your data scientist can’t run experiments quickly then they’ll struggle to fit their investigative work within an agile process, so this is another reason to make experimentation easy.

 If the outcome of a particular piece of investigative work is particularly important (e.g. if getting it right will move the needle significantly on a success metric), then it’s fair to be more generous with the time you allocate.
 But it’s rare for it to be impossible to divide work up into small chunks.